-Tuna industry in Ghana exploits Skipjack (Katsuwonus pelamis), Yellowfin (Thunnus albacares) and Bigeye tuna (Thunnus obesus).
-There are 18 Baitboats, and 17 Purse-seiners authorized to operate within the EEZ of Ghanaian coastal waters and beyond exploit these tuna species amongst other minor tuna-like species such as the Black skipjack (Euthynnus alletaratus).
-A total of 90,253.50mt of tuna was landed in 2020.
-Purse seine and Baitboat fleet accounted for 88% and 12% of total catch respectively.
-Skipjack was the most dominant (66%) followed by Yellowfin (28%) and Bigeye (3%).
-Other tuna-like species amounted to (3%) of the total catch.
-More than 90% fishing of both fleets were on FADs.
+The tuna industry in Ghana exploits skipjack (Katsuwonus pelamis), yellowfin (Thunnus albacares) and bigeye tuna (Thunnus obesus).
+There are 18 baitboats, and 17 purse seiners authorized to operate within the EEZ of Ghanaian coastal waters and beyond exploit these tuna species amongst other minor tuna-like species such as the black skipjack (Euthynnus alletaratus).
+A total of 90,253.50 t of tuna was landed in 2020.
+The purse seine and baitboat fleets accounted for 88% and 12% of total catch, respectively.
+Skipjack was the most dominant (66%) followed by yellowfin (28%) and bigeye (3%).
+Other tuna-like species amounted to 3% of the total catch.
+More than 90% of the fishing of both fleets was on FADs.
 Moratorium on fishing on FADs was observed during the months of January and February.
 Sampling of fish at the ports of Tema and Takoradi has improved in addition to more information from logbooks of all fleets.
 All these data are incorporated in the 2020 AVDTH database.
-Beach sampling of the Billfishes continued off the western coastline of Ghana from artisanal drift gill net operators with catches of Sailfish decreased whiles Blue marlin slightly increased compared to 2019 landings.
-There were no White marlin and Swordfish were landed in 2020.
-Sharks when caught in purse seiners during observer missions were released live; estimates of sharks from the artisanal fishery were obtained from the western shelf of Ghana.
-Drift nets are also used in capturing sharks which are consumed locally with no bycatch and discards in the fishery.
+Beach sampling of billfishes continued off the western coastline of Ghana from artisanal drift gillnet operators with a decrease in catches of sailfish while blue marlin increased slightly compared to 2019 landings.
+There were no white marlin and swordfish landed in 2020.
+Sharks caught by purse seiners during observer missions were released live; estimates of sharks from the artisanal fishery were obtained from the western shelf of Ghana.
+Driftnets are also used in capturing sharks which are consumed locally with no bycatch and discards in the fishery.